UPDATED: March 2021

 Water, water everywhere!
 It is all the same isn't it?

-Actually no; from the tap there's hard or soft water and you can purchase a myriad of other water types such as distilled, perfumed, de-ionised etc.
+Actually no; from the tap there's hard water or soft water, and you can purchase a myriad of other water types such as distilled, perfumed, de-ionised etc.

 Prolong the life of your steam iron by learning about the different types of water and how it can affect your steam iron or steam generator iron.

 Over the last 11 years we've often been asked questions like: